-Most of us Very few of us strongly believe in perfecting things.
+A few people strongly believe in perfecting things.

-They believe in the ideals, the principles and the philosophy of quality so obsessively.
-It is ingrained deep down in their DNA that they can’t let an average looking, average feeling product out into the market.
+They believe in the ideal, the principle and the philosophy of quality so obsessively.
+It is ingrained deep in their DNA and they can’t let an average looking product out into the market.

-It could be a song they are creating on an iPad, or the video they are making for Youtube audience, or a creative ad poster for the local music festival, or a blogpost on Wordpress.
+It could be a song they are creating on an iPad, or a video they are making for the Youtube audience, or a creative ad poster for the local music festival, or a blog post on Medium.

 They crave to make it better.
 Nicer.
 Prettier.
-Any idea that’s not remarkable is like kitchen mice to them.
-They chase it to death.
+Any idea that’s not remarkable is unwelcome.

 Simply put, their bar and standard for excellence is so high up in the sky.

 I am all game for such levels of matchless excellence.
-Infact, i myself crave dearly to create something that lasts, that excels, that inspires people every day.
+I must know since I myself crave dearly to create something that lasts, that excels, that inspires people every day.
 But here’s the catch:

 You can’t be perfect on day 1.
 Differently put, you will suck on day 1.